sociocs/sociocs-docs/bulk-messaging.md

 ---

-Once you click *Next*, you will be shown a confirmation popup with a sample preview of the messages that will be sent out.
-You will also be able to send a test messages to yourself before confirming the campaign.
+Once you click "*Next*", you will be shown a confirmation popup with a sample preview of the message.
+You will also be able to send a test message to yourself before confirming the campaign.

-In case you need to make any changes, you can click cancel in the confirmation popup to close it and make necessary changes.
+In case you need to make any changes, click "*Cancel*" in the confirmation popup to close it.